Loxo, Bayer drug for cancers driven by rare mutation gets U.S. nod

-(Reuters) - A Loxo Oncology Inc drug shown to be effective against a wide variety of cancers driven by a single, rare genetic mutation won U.S. approval on Monday, according to the Food and Drug Administration’s website.
+(Reuters) - A Loxo Oncology Inc drug shown to be effective against a wide variety of cancers driven by a single, rare genetic mutation has won U.S. approval, the Food and Drug Administration announced on Monday.

 The drug, larotrectinib, will be sold under the brand name Vitrakvi in partnership with Bayer AG.